Arthur Murray: The start of Arthur Murray Studios

 After WWII, Murray's business grew with the rise of interest in Latin dance, and he regularly taught and broadcast in Cuba in the 1950s.
 Murray went on television with a dance program hosted by his wife, Kathryn; The Arthur Murray Party ran from 1950 to 1960, on CBS, NBC, DuMont, ABC, and then on CBS.

-Among the Arthur Murray dance instructors in the early 1950s was future television evangelist D. James Kennedy, who won first prize in a nationwide dance contest.
-He appeared as a guest on the June 17, 1956, episode of What's My Line?.
+Among the Arthur Murray dance instructors in the early 1950s was aspiring TV and film director Harvey Hart (thereby supporting himself while attending the Dramatic Workshop wing of Manhattan's New School for Social Research), and future television evangelist D. James Kennedy, who won first prize in a nationwide dance contest.

+As for Murray himself, two notable appearances include that of Mr. and Mrs. Murray as interview subjects of Edward R. Murrow on the December 30, 1955 episode of Person to Person, as well as Arthur's 1956 turn as one of the featured 'mystery' guests on the June 17 episode of What's My Line?.

 The Murrays retired in 1964; but they continued to be active for some time, appearing as guests on the Dance Fever disco show in the late 1970s.
 By then, there were more than 3,560 dance studios bearing his name.
 In 2020, about 275 Arthur Murray Studios remained in operation.
 Arthur Murray Dance Studios claims to be the second-oldest franchised company (the first, A&W Restaurants, began in 1919).
 In 2012, Arthur Murray Studios celebrated more than 100 years of teaching dance at over 270 Arthur Murray Dance Studios in 22 countries across the globe.
 These range from studios in Australia (where the prestigious Crows Nest and Parramatta Dance Studios are located) and throughout North America, South America, Europe and Asia.